 - The mistake caused you to suffer some type of harm

 It isn’t always easy to prove that a doctor deviated from the standard of care.
 Our lawyers will bring in expert witnesses to show what the doctor should have done under the circumstances.
-With the help of experts, we’ll work to prove that a reasonable doctor would have acted differently.
+With the help of experts, we’ll work to demonstrate that a reasonable doctor would have acted differently.